 People really don’t understand often that even though you have a credit card or some sort of mobile wallet and you’re doing transactions on that, behind the scenes, it’s still the same two settlement systems.
 So, Visa and MasterCard, although they have very complex systems and products, they still move money, at the end of the day, through Fedwire, and so does PayPal, and so does Zelle, and Venmo.
 They all use the same core train tracks for settlement, and there’s no one building new train tracks.

 So, I think the big risk is that, one, more people are using it, so the effect, if something bad happens, becomes more and more and more, and the people that are using the services don’t really understand what’s going on behind the scenes.
-Although there are protections, they don’t realise that – and I’ll share a story that a banker doesn’t necessarily understand settlement systems, and that they don’t understand that while I have access to the money, maybe immediately, or that the data’s been delivered immediately, settlement is still happening behind the scenes.
+Although there are protections, they don’t realize that – and I’ll share a story that a banker doesn’t necessarily understand settlement systems, and that they don’t understand that while I have access to the money, maybe immediately, or that the data’s been delivered immediately, settlement is still happening behind the scenes.
 The movement of money between the banks happens behind the scenes, and those are still the same two settlement systems, and it’s still in batch processing.

 I was at a conference, and there was a bankrupt – granted, he was talking about sanctions and AML and things that are not necessarily on the fringe of payments, but he started to give an example of Zelle, which is a bank-to-bank system that allows person-to-person transfer.
 It’s very popular.
 He was talking about how that’s what he uses to send money to his daughter, and that he knows that it’s real-time because he sends the money and then he hears the ping when he’s talking to his daughter on the phone, and she has the money.
-But then, later on in the story, he realises that that runs off the ACH, and the ACH is not a real-time system.
+But then, later on in the story, he realizes that that runs off the ACH, and the ACH is not a real-time system.

 So, even though the data arrives real-time and you may have access to the money, the movement between the banks – because that’s a closed system and trusted parties – still happens in batch.
 The ACH is getting faster ¬– there’s multiday settlement within the ACH – but it‘s still not real-time.
 So, to your question around “What is the risk?” it’s that more people are using them, they’re using them in more transactions at smaller amounts, and yet we’ve still not built a third rail in order to process and clear the transactions.